ashtonqlb/ashtonqlb/README.md

   <a href="https://spysat.net">My website</a> •
   <a href="mailto:ashton@spysat.net">Send me an email</a>
 </p>
-🌟 I'm a third year Computer Programming & Analysis student at Seneca Polytechnic.
+🌟 I'm a former Computer Programming & Analysis student at Seneca Polytechnic.
 As a fresh face, most of my work published here is an exercise in teaching myself a wide variety of different languages.</p>

 👯 I'm always interested in collaborating on any exciting new projects.
 Feel free to contact me!